 Facebook, Instagram, and Twitter have all rolled out new algorithms in the past two years that fundamentally diminish exposure for company and organization content in favor of content published by individuals.
 Good for us as social media users, bad for us as businesses.

 Some of the algorithm adjustments in social media have given more reach to video content and, to some degree, photos.
 Simultaneously, the algorithm gives posts containing links less priority.
 This also has an impact on click-through traffic.

 4. Search Indexing More Social Content

 Search engines are doing a much better job of indexing social media content right on their SERPs, making it possible for consumers to click-through from search, instead of going to a social network and clicking through from there.

 Smart marketers have paid attention to search throughout social’s rise, but this data clearly shows that social’s days as the number one driver of traffic are at an end.

 Google is certainly working hard to stay in front, as any decline in their ability to drive traffic is almost an existential issue for them financially.
 It would be wise to follow their cue and re-prioritize search in your overall digital marketing plan.

 Keeping up with SEO trends and updates is a never ending battle.
-Register for the next Live In SD webinar, How to Succeed with SEO in 2019, with HubSpot SEO strategist, Victor Pan, to learn what you need to be optimizing right now and in the future, what Google's latest 20 year announcement means for you, and why the fundamentals of SEO still matter.
+That's why you should watch our on demand webinar, How to Succeed with SEO in 2019, with HubSpot SEO strategist, Victor Pan, to learn what you need to be optimizing right now and in the future, what Google's latest 20 year announcement means for you, and why the fundamentals of SEO still matter.